psharp/GuildLeaveSnark/README.md

 A: Possibly.
 Choose your guild wisely.

 **Q: Does this work for guild kicks or just voluntary leaves?**
 A: Both!
-It detects "has left the guild" and "has been removed from the guild" messages.
+It detects "has left the guild" (voluntary) and "has been kicked out of the guild by" (forced removal).

 **Q: Does this work for all languages?**
-A: It parses English system messages ("has left" / "has been removed").
+A: It parses English system messages ("has left" / "has been kicked out").
 For non-English clients, the addon still updates its roster tracking but may not trigger automatically.

 **Q: Can I disable it temporarily?**
 A: Yes! `/gls off` to disable, `/gls on` to re-enable.